Reading infrared signals

 On your IR remote, press the button you want to be recorded by your Flipper Zero.

-Once the signal is captured, you will see the remote protocol name on the screen of your Flipper Zero.
+Once the signal is captured, you'll see the remote protocol name on the screen of your Flipper Zero.

 To save the captured signal, press Save, name the button, and press Save again.